kartikscript/healthcare/README.md

 If the email in the schema is required and must match an email pattern, this resolver will automatically validate the email field for you. if the name requires min of 2 characters and inputs less than it than validate the field and warns.
 ****checks if anything go beyond rules defined in schema

+name attribute in form field should match to validation schema object keys